pink-gorilla/pink-gorilla.github.io/README.md

 ![WTF Jupther](images/wtf-is-jupyter.png)

 Pink Gorilla Notebook is a browser based notebook REPL for Clojure and ClojureScript.
-We aim at extensibility (development- and runtime) and user experience while being very lightweight.
+We aim at a small core application with a high level of runtime extensibility and great user experience.
 Extensibility primarily revolves around visualisation, widgets and data.

-Use cases we are trying to cover are
+Use cases we are trying to cover include
 - Data science
 - Persistent experiments and demos (Clojure/ClojureScript libraries)
 - Courses and education on all matters related to clojure
-- Pluggable "alien" JEE webapp instrumentation
+- Pluggable JEE webapp instrumentation

-We borrow from other ecosystems where it appears reasonable.
-Wrapping and leveraging Python and R are examples.
+We use various libraries and also borrow from alien ecosystems (Python and R).

 ## Status (January 2020)
 You can probably imagine that ideas come up way faster than you can explore them.
-So far, we were primarily focused on cleaning up the house and building a solid foundation for the future.
+So far, we were primarily focused on cleaning up and building a solid foundation for the future.
 Basic building blocks to move fast and safe (Tests, CI/CD, Code Quality Tooling) are in place and we caught up with recent versions of the things we use: